About the Newcomer Bike Mentorship Program

 The Metro Vancouver Newcomer Bike Mentorship Program is a collaborative program between HUB Cycling and the Immigrant Services Society of BC (ISSofBC), modeled off of Toronto’s CultureLink program.
 The first of its kind in Western Canada, the program matches recent immigrants and refugees with local volunteer “mentors” for companionship and cultural orientation to Metro Vancouver’s active transportation lifestyle.
 Newcomers receive city cycling instruction and have the opportunity to spend time with their volunteer match getting oriented to local cycling routes, rules, and culture while having fun exploring the city by bike together.

 If you would like to apply to become a bike mentor and spend time cycling with a newcomer at least once/week for about three months, you can apply here.
-We especially need volunteers for our Tri-Cities program, and would also welcome applicants who live in adjoining municipalities like Burnaby, New West, and Pitt Meadows/Maple Ridge.

 Past Participant Stories

+The following are profiles of mentor-mentee matches from the Bike Host pilot program that ran in 2018 and the inaugural Bike Mentorship cohort in the Fall of 2021.
 Our team joined a few program matches during their weekly rides to allow participants to share their stories and experiences in the program.
 Read our blog post series to see what the participants got up to!
 Special thanks to Joming Lau, Louise Campbell, and Kate Shen for capturing these stories.

 - Karin and Tina - exploring the North Shore Spirit Trail